State of the Planet

 INTERNATIONAL

-For most of their reign, dinosaurs are thought to have lived in warm, humid conditions, but a recent study suggested they became dominant after they survived a cold period that wiped out many competitors.
-The lead author of that study, paleontologist Paul Olsen, will travel with colleagues through the desert of northwest China’s Junggar Basin, where they first uncovered evidence of freezing conditions during the crucial period, about 202 million years ago.
-To clarify the picture of this time, they will sample sediments from outcrops and by drilling cores.
-Dinosaurs Took Over Amid Ice, Not Warmth
+For most of their reign, dinosaurs are thought to have lived in warm, humid conditions.
+However, recent studies have suggested they became dominant after about 200 million years ago when they survived a cold period that wiped out most competitors.
+One author of such a study, paleontologist Paul Olsen, will travel with colleagues through the desert of northwest China’s Junggar Basin, which holds many of the world’s best-preserved dinosaur fossils, along with evidence of freezing conditions during a crucial period 202 million years ago.
+To clarify the picture of this time, they will sample sediments from outcrops and drill cores.
+Dinosaurs Took Over Amid Ice, Not Fire

-Hit by record temperatures, glaciers in northern Italy’s rugged Dolomite Mountains are quickly melting away.
-Geophysicist Marco Tedesco and colleagues will fly drones equipped with special visual instruments over the surfaces of several glaciers in order to characterize the amount of melting and the exact processes at work.
+Hit by record temperatures, glaciers in northern Italy’s rugged Dolomite Mountains are quickly melting.
+Geophysicist Marco Tedesco and colleagues will fly drones equipped with instruments over Mount Adamello, which hosts Italy’s largest glacier, to characterize the amount of melting and the exact processes at work.
 They will also deploy microphones to record the sounds of meltwater rushing under the surface, and relate that to their surface observations.
-Pending funding, they will carry out a similar mission at one or more glaciers in Greenland.
+A similar mission will take place at the Russell Glacier in western Greenland.
 Melting of the Greenland Ice, Up Close

 Researchers crossing a meltwater stream on Greenland Ice Sheet